saniavn/Next-Word-Adventure/README.md

 ## Acknowledgments
+This project was independently developed and piloted by Saniya Vahedian Movahed.
 I would like to thank Hanif Vahedian Movahed and Rachel Chenard for their valuable feedback on user interface.